Frequently Asked Questions (FAQ)

 No one has to join nor move to a full fibre service, they can remain with their original copper-wire based DSL service.
 If they happen to share a Distribution Point that is part of the fibre network, then their property will likely be able to be connected at a later stage.
 However, if their distribution point is not included then they probably will not be able to join later.

 Why should we do this when the Government has promised a full fibre rollout by 2025?

-The Government announced this but have not specified how it will be delivered or who will pay for it.
+The Government announced this but have not specified how it will be delivered or who will pay for it, and most industry experts believe the date is unrealistic.
 Lower Froyle is not on any plan at the moment, so we are unlikely to get anything soon.
 The current Government voucher scheme is the best way to bring full fibre to Froyle.

 What's the timetable and the process for this?